Angela Singer: Art

 Like Karen Knorr, Singer uses old hunting trophies or vintage taxidermy that natural history museums have thrown away.
 Some of the trophy taxidermy Singer uses is found discarded in dumpsters and garbage piles.
-Curator Jo-Ann Conklin writes:A number of artists in the exhibition react to human treatment of animals and the environment.
-New Zealand artist and animal activist Angela Singer rails against trophy hunting.
-Her latest work, Spurts (2015), depicts a decapitated deer with cartoony yet still gruesome bubble-gum pink “blood” spurting from it neck.
-Mark Dion’s Concrete Jungle (1993) is…the detritus of our contemporary consumer culture — a pile of discards and garbage in which animals attempt to survive.
+Curator Jo-Ann Conklin writes:New Zealand artist and animal activist Angela Singer rails against trophy hunting.
+Her latest work, Spurts (2015), depicts a decapitated deer with cartoony yet still gruesome bubble-gum pink "blood" spurting from its neck.Singer sculpts in various media including modelling clay, wax, fibre, ceramics, gemstones, and vintage jewelry, as well as wool and silk.
+Many of her sculptural works combine mixed media with vintage taxidermy.
+Aside from critiquing how humans hurt animals, Singer explores other aspects of the human-animal relationship.
+Singer's Ghost Cat ceramics speak to humans relationships with their dead pets.
+Her Ecotopia series, which combines taxidermy and ceramics, comments on the phenomenon of biologically mutated animals, and how we humans have domesticated a majority of the mammal population.

 Activism

 Singer is an artist and an animal advocate.
 Like other artists such as Sue Coe, she is concerned with the ethics of using live animals in art.
 She will not work with living animals or have living creatures harmed or killed for her art.
 In the early 1990s she worked with the animal rights group Animal Liberation Victoria, Australia (ALV) antivivisection campaign.